xiangyongcao/GRN/GRN-HSI-Denoising/README.md

 ## Follow these steps to use the pretrained model:

 1. "run test.py" to test the trained network in the pretrained_model file.

-(To reproduce the results in Table II, please use ICVL_stage2; To reproduce the results in Table III, please use ICVL_stage3)
+Note: To test the Gaussian noise in Table II, please use ICVL_stage1.
+To test the blind Gaussian noise, please use ICVL_stage2.
+To test the complex noise of the five cases, please use ICVL_stage3.

 ## Follow these steps to train the network from scratch: